All about Beeswax

 Beeswax is produced by honeybees who use it to form the cells that make up their hives.
-These intricate cells are used as protective housing for bee larvae and for storing honey.
+These intricate cells are used as protective housing for bee larvae, storing honey and more.

 Chemically, Beeswax is comprised of esters, fatty acids and long chain fatty alcohols.
-It is brittle at cold temperatures, becomes mouldable once above room temperature and melts at 62 – 64°C.
+It is brittle at cold temperatures, becomes malleable once above room temperature and melts at 62 – 64°C.

 Traditional uses of Beeswax